alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 ### Quantization
-In Quantization, precision of the model weights, activation, input and output is decreased by reducing the the number of bits representing numerical values.
+In Quantization, the precision of the model weights, activation, input, and output is decreased by reducing the number of bits representing numerical values.
 Using lower precision such as FP16 or INT8 as compared to FP32, makes the model memory-efficient and helps in faster execution.
-In this technique, high-precision values are mapped into lower-precision values using quantization-aware training, post-training quantization or hybrid quantization which is combination of both.
-Quantization is helpful for deploying models in resource-constraied edge devices as it reduces computational and memory requirements with acceptable accuracy.
+In this technique, high-precision values are mapped into lower-precision values using quantization-aware training, post-training quantization, or hybrid quantization which is the combination of both.
+Quantization is helpful for deploying models in resource-constrained edge devices as it reduces computational and memory requirements with acceptable accuracy.
 ![Picture6](https://github.com/alishafique3/Efficient-Machine-Learning_Optimizations-and-Benchmarking/assets/17300597/6f1fb35e-e79e-4d70-9163-393726c12939)